-- 1.1 The purpose of Professional Conduct in Relation to Taxation (PCRT) and its associated Help sheets is to assist and advise members on their professional conduct in relation to taxation, and particularly in the tripartite relationship between a member, client and HMRC.
+- 1.1 The purpose of Professional Conduct in Relation to Taxation (PCRT) and its associated Help Sheets is to assist and advise members on their professional conduct in relation to taxation, and particularly in the tripartite relationship between a member, client and the relevant revenue authority.
+References throughout PCRT to 'relevant revenue authority' are to HMRC, Revenue Scotland or the Welsh Revenue Authority as appropriate.
 The PCRT consists of the Fundamental Principles and the Standards for Tax Planning. - 1.2 Members have a responsibility to attain and thereafter at all times to adhere to the Fundamental Principles and the Standards for Tax Planning in PCRT.
-If a member fails to do so they are liable to be subject to disciplinary process. - 1.3 The issues addressed in the help sheets provide guidance on the application of the PCRT Fundamental Principles and Standards for Tax Planning when dealing with day-to-day work but they are not intended to be, nor should they be interpreted as, an exhaustive list of all circumstances experienced by a member which may pose threats to compliance with the Fundamental Principles and Standards.
+If a member fails to do so, they are liable to be subject to disciplinary process. - 1.3 The issues addressed in the Help Sheets provide guidance on the application of the PCRT Fundamental Principles and Standards for Tax Planning when dealing with day-to-day work but they are not intended to be, nor should they be interpreted as, an exhaustive list of all circumstances experienced by a member which may pose threats to compliance with the Fundamental Principles and Standards.
 Consequently, members must consider and observe the PCRT Fundamental Principles and Standards across all their professional activities. - 1.4 If in doubt about the ethical or legal considerations of a particular case, a member should seek advice from their professional body and, where appropriate, their legal advisers.
-The professional bodies take no responsibility for failure to seek advice where appropriate. - 1.5 A member must at all times fulfil their obligations under the anti-money laundering legislation.
-Anti-money laundering issues are not covered in detail in the PCRT; the member is instead referred to the Treasury approved CCAB Anti-Money Laundering guidance for the Tax and Accountancy sector (which includes anAppendix for the Tax Practitioner).
-A member working outside the tax and accountancy sector should refer to the relevant guidance for their sector or take advice as appropriate. - 1.6 Nothing in PCRT overrides legal professional privilege.
-Similarly, nothing in PCRT shall override a member's professional duties or be interpreted so as to give rise to any conflict under general law, statutory regulation, or professional regulation of solicitors or barristers, and in the event of any conflict general law, statutory regulation or such professional regulation shall prevail.
+The professional bodies take no responsibility for a member's failure to seek advice where appropriate. - 1.5 A member must at all times fulfil their obligations under the anti-money laundering (AML) legislation.
+AML issues are not covered in detail in the PCRT; the member is instead referred to the Treasury approved (Which includes Supplementary Anti-Money Laundering Guidance for Tax Practitioners).
+A member working outside the tax and accountancy sector should refer to the relevant AML guidance for their sector or take advice as appropriate. - Nothing in PCRT overrides legal professional privilege.
+Similarly, nothing in PCRT shall override a member's professional duties or be interpreted so as to give rise to any conflict under general law, statutory regulation, or professional regulation of solicitors or barristers, and in the event of any conflict under general law, statutory regulation or such professional regulation shall prevail.
 For these purposes a conflict shall be considered to arise at least where such law, statutory or such professional regulation to which members are subject would prevent compliance with what would otherwise be required by PCRT.